V4Fire/Client/src/components/form/b-select/README.md

 #### [multiple = `false`]

-If true, the component supports a feature of multiple selected items.
+When set to true, the component allows multiple selected items.

 #### [native = `browser.is.mobile`]

-If true, the component will use a native tag to show the select.
+When set to true, the component displays the `<select>` using a native tag, providing a better mobile experience.

 #### [preIcon]

-An icon to show before the input.
+An icon to display before the input.

 ```
 < b-select :preIcon = 'dropdown' | :items = myItems